jtylek/EpesiCRM/README.md

 - Telaxus LLC is a technology company specializing in developoment of CRM and ERP solutions for small and medium size businesses utilizing our own platform - EPESI Business Information Manager.

-EPESI BIM is a result of many years of experience working with SMB businesses and addresses inefficiencies of current e-mail “collaboration” workflow and commonplace data management using inadequate spreadsheet applications.
-It is a completely web based application designed for small and medium-sized enterprises trying to optimize business processes, simplify office work and reduce administrative costs.
-It does not require any client to be installed - any modern browser on any operating system will work - drastically reducing the deployment cost.

-Our software can make your organization more efficient, better organized and more competitive.
-We can help you simplify and automate internal procedures with management of important business information.

-- To eliminate e-mail in our workplace we internally use <b>EPESI</b> for all tasks, notes, projects and tickets - making our life more organized.
-- In addition we use great multiplatform and programmable chat: <b>Telegram https://telegram.org/</b> available here at Github as well: https://github.com/telegramdesktop

-Telegram is a messaging app with a focus on speed and security, it’s super-fast, simple and free.
-You can use Telegram on all your devices at the same time — your messages sync seamlessly across any number of your phones, tablets or computers.

-- Epesi is already integrated with Telegram messaging platform te receive notifications from the <b>Watchdog</b> module (free and included with the latest release) as well as with Time tracking and reporting module integrated with Premium module Timesheets  http://epe.si/modules/premium/timesheets/

 <i>Copyright © 2006-2016 Telaxus LLC</i>